Total Processing is now part of

 All these features make up the smart, automated recurring billing model for your business that’ll unlock more conversions and successful payments.
 It’s a simple solution to offer your customers the personalised, easier billing system they demand to stay with you in the long term.

-For the customer, the beauty of recurring payments lies in the hands-off nature of the entire process.
-Once they’ve initially authorised the scheduled payment, they can enjoy the uninterrupted benefits of the service without the need for manual involvement in each transaction.
+For the customer, the benefits of recurring payments lie in the hands-off nature of the entire process.
+Once they've initially authorised the scheduled payment, they can enjoy the uninterrupted perks of the service without the need for manual involvement in each transaction.
 This not only simplifies their user experience but also reduces the likelihood of late payments or service disruptions.

-Merchants, on the other hand, benefit from the predictability and consistency of cash flow.
-With the ability to customise billing cycles and intervals, they have the flexibility to align their revenue model with the nature of their business, whether it’s a subscription-based service, software licensing or any other ongoing offering.
+On the other hand, for merchants, the benefits of recurring payments is the predictability and consistency of cash flow.
+With the ability to customise billing cycles and intervals, they have the flexibility to align their recurring revenue model with the nature of their business, whether it's a subscription-based service, software licensing or any other ongoing offering.

 What’s next?

-Now we’ve gone through the amazing technology that is recurring payments and subscription billing, let’s talk about the process of getting set up and managing your transactions.
+Hopefully, we’ve answered the question ‘what are recurring payments?’, now let’s talk about the process of getting set up and managing your transactions.
 Keeping with the running theme of this blog, it’s pretty simple!
 All you need is a payment provider, like Total Processing, that offers both a payment gateway and a recurring billing service all-in-one.
 And there you have it.
 All these great features and software are at your disposal for automated conversions.

 Check out our managing recurring payments blog for all the details.
 Or, why not download our ultimate guide on recurring payments for everything you need to know.